 Ocho

-Ocho can be danced in a variety of ways as showing below.
-It is the most colorful step of all that can fully display women's feminine, gentle, soft, flexible, elegant and creative beauty.
+The ocho can be danced in a variety of ways.
+It is the most expressive and versatile of tango steps, allowing a woman to fully embody and display her feminine, gentle, soft, pliable, graceful, and creative beauty.
+Here are some examples.

 No comments: